Updated 9th June 2025

 2. Designations of origin

-Extra virgin olive oil and virgin olive oil as defined in points 1(a) and (b) of Annex VII Part VIII of Regulation (EU) No 1308/2013 must bear a designation of origin on the labelling, while products defined in point 3 (Olive oil-composed of refined olive oils and virgin olive oils) and point 6 (Olive-pomace oil) of this Annex must not bear any designation of origin on the labelling.
+Article 8 of Commission Delegated Regulation (EU) 2022/2104 sets our rules for the labelling of olive oils and olive pomace oils.
+Extra virgin olive oil and virgin olive oil as defined in points 1(a) and (b) of Annex VII Part VIII of Regulation (EU) No 1308/2013 must bear a designation of origin on the label, while products defined in point 3 (Olive oil-composed of refined olive oils and virgin olive oils) and point 6 (Olive-pomace oil) of the Annex must not bear any designation of origin on the labelling.

 Designations of origin referred to above must only consist of: